Skip to content

 Combining Conditions

-You can stack as many of the above fields as you want in a single query.
-The system treats all conditions as AND logic.
+You can combine any of the above in a single query.
+The system applies all conditions together (AND logic).

 • Dell Windows 11 laptops with more than 8GB RAM at Lincoln Elementary